SingleDigitIQ/cozylights/README.md

 ![cozy nodecore](https://raw.githubusercontent.com/SingleDigitIQ/media/main/cozy_nodecore.gif)

-Voxel light maps are a complete game changer - it is almost like going from 2d to 3d in terms of depth.
+Buildable voxel light maps are a complete game changer - it is almost like going from 2d to 3d in terms of depth.
 You now have 14 shades for every visible building block, and it does not have to register 14 versions of every building block.
 Cobble only challenge has got a whole lot easier, something fun to look at with the least fun texture is possible now with just this mod :> Disabling smooth lighting might can make for an interesting aesthetic in some cases.

-You can also build these lights just like you do with any structures, in other words, place invisible blocks of light of all possible engine light levels block-by-block.
-Tools are coming soon to make this process more user-friendly, right now you will need to make them visible and interactable in debug mode.

-It is eventually supposed to become accurate enough so that if you learn how to draw, you will have an easier time understanding how depth and shadows work and what can be done with them.

 **Cozy wielded light:**